zeljkoobrenovic/grounded-architecture/_posts/2022-03-05-activities.markdown

 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/ma_rish">ma_rish</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>
-> **IN THIS SECTION, YOU WILL:**  Understand what activities you can do as a part of an architecture practice and get tips on creating pragmatic operating models for an architecture practice.
+> **IN THIS SECTION, YOU WILL:**  Understand that an effective architecture practice must be tailored to organizational needs, grounded in collaboration and clear rules of engagement, and focused on enabling teams through strategic alignment, distributed decision-making, and supported standards like golden paths.
 >
 > **KEY POINTS:**
 >
-> * The Operating Model is a system of processes and agreements enabling architects to do everything architecture typically does, leveraging Lightweight Architectural Analytics and Collaborative Networks to create a data-informed, organization-wide impact.
-> * Examples of activities include: supporting teams in their daily work; tracking tech debt; performing technical due diligence; standardizing processes and documentation; defining cloud, data, and platform strategies.
+> * No one-size-fits-all architecture practice: Organizations must customize their architecture practices to address specific challenges and contexts, focusing on resolving the organization's most pressing issues.
+> * Successful architectural work depends on collaboration with teams, distributed decision-making, and clearly defined "rules of engagement."
+Architects should empower teams, get involved early, avoid bureaucratic delays, and facilitate alignment with strategic goals.
+> * "Golden Paths"—clear, opinionated, and supported solutions—are essential for reducing fragmentation, increasing consistency, and guiding teams toward efficient and aligned development practices.
+> * Important architecture activities include designing decision frameworks, supporting projects and legacy modernization, tracking technical debt, conducting platform analyses, and defining strategic technology directions—all while being integrated into team workflows.
+> * Architectural support is most effective when teams meet baseline criteria (e.g., stakeholder awareness, skills, documentation literacy).
+Establishing expectations and defining boundaries ensures that architectural efforts are scalable and focused on areas with the most significant impact.
 <style>
     .quote {
      border-left: 8px solid #d9ead3;